Meet the Shoalhaven Psychology Team

-Caitlin is a provisional psychologist, in the process of obtaining her full general registration with AHPRA, who has worked with a variety of clients.
+Caitlin is a registered psychologist, has completed her Masters in Clinical Psychology and is currently completing her clinical registrar program.
 Caitlin’s knowledge and training include experience from both private and public hospital settings.

-Caitlin uses a multidisciplinary, client-centred approach throughout treatment, and works with clients collaboratively as a team to meet therapy goals.
+Caitlin integrates various evidence-based treatments and uses a multidisciplinary, client-centred approach throughout therapy.
+She works with clients collaboratively as a team to meet therapy goals.
 Caitlin values being an authentic, enthusiastic and compassionate psychologist, and aims to guide and empower clients to make the changes that they want to see in their lives.

 Joy Hofman – Practice Manager